nzbri/chchpd/README.md

 same assessment session for a given participant), as these might change at different time points.

-The ‘glue’ between participants and the data gathered about them is the ‘sessions’ table.
+The ‘glue’ between participants and the data gathered about them is generally the ‘sessions’ table.
 For each participant, this lists the various assessment sessions they have had.
-In the raw data, these sessions were often described by idiosyncratic labels, such as `999BIO_F2` (indicating the follow-up session two years after baseline recruitment session in the Progression study).
+In the raw data, these sessions were often described by idiosyncratic labels, such as `999BIO_F2` (indicating the follow-up session two years after the baseline recruitment session in the Progression study).
 But the same session might also have served as the baseline in the more selective PET study, and been labelled, say, `999BIO_PET0`.
 This often idiosyncratic labelling is cured by the subject session mapping table, which would have a record for both the `999BIO_F2` and `999BIO_PET0` sessions, linking them to the same standardised session code, which has a form like `999BIO_2016-01-28`.
-When importing various data sources (like HADS or UPDRS), their idosyncratic session labels are replaced by this standardised form.
+When importing various data sources (like HADS or UPDRS), their idiosyncratic session labels are replaced by this standardised form.
 Thus it is easy to join multiple tables together systematically, as below.
 Often a key step is to specify just a restricted set of sessions, by specifying a particular study to filter them by.
 In the example code below, we select just those sessions in the ‘PET’ study.

 ``` r
 # load necessary packages: